 In either case, lower than normal MPG leads to an increase in your fleet’s operational costs.
 MPG reports help you detect these problems, allowing you to correct issues and, ultimately, lower costs.

-Fuel card odometer tracking is also useful for scheduling regular vehicle maintenance.
-It can be used to indicate when oil changes, new tires, or other general maintenance may be needed on your fleet’s vehicles.
+Odometer tracking is also useful for scheduling regular vehicle maintenance.
+It can be used to indicate when oil changes, new tires, or other general maintenance may be needed.
 This helps stretch the life of your vehicles and avoid more costly maintenance down the road.

 Fuel card programs with odometer tracking and MPG reports can also help you detect and prevent fraudulent activity.